 Since 1968, Pat has been in the NBA as general manager for teams in Chicago, Atlanta, Philadelphia—including the 1983 World Champion 76ers—and now the Orlando Magic, which he co-founded in 1987 and helped lead to the NBA finals in 1995 and 2009.
 In 1996, Pat was named as one of the 50 most influential people in NBA history by Beckett’s, a national publication.
 In 2012, Pat received the John W. Bunn Lifetime Achievement Award from the Naismith Memorial Basketball Hall of Fame.

-In his NBA career, Pat Williams has traded Pete Maravich, traded for Julius Erving, Moses Malone, Penny Hardaway, and won four NBA draft lotteries, including back-to-back winners in 1992, 1993 and in 2004.
-He also drafted Charles Barkley, Shaquille O’Neal, Maurice Cheeks, Andrew Toney and Darryl Dawkins and signed Billy Cunningham, Chuck Daly, and Matt Guokas to their first professional coaching contracts.
-Twelve of Pat Williams’ former players have become NBA Head Coaches and seventeen have become assistant coaches.
+Pat has been an integral part of NBA history, including bringing the NBA to Orlando.
+He has traded Pete Maravich as well as traded for Julius Erving, Moses Malone, and Penny Hardaway.
+He has won four NBA draft lotteries, including back-to-back winners in 1992 and 1993.
+He also drafted Charles Barkley, Shaquille O’Neal, Maurice Cheeks, Andrew Toney and Darryl Dawkins.
+He signed Billy Cunningham, Chuck Daly, and Matt Guokas to their first professional coaching contracts.
+Nineteen of his former players have become NBA head coaches, nine have become college head coaches while seven have become assistant NBA coaches.